 I mean, that’s a drop-the-mic statement.

 We’ll work on the Jello part later (remember he was probably 6 when he said this).
-These mashed potatoes, however, will make your Thanksgiving dinner a FEAST!
+This side dish of mashed potatoes, however, will make your Thanksgiving dinner a FEAST!

 •(Remember to make plenty of gravy with your turkey drippings.
 Not only does it contribute to the feast, but you’ll have extra for leftover sandwiches and turkey pot pie!)

 - 1¼ cups milk

 - 2 tsp kosher salt plus more for boiling potatoes

 - 5 tablespoon unsalted butter